 Jackets/Coats/Sweatshirts.
 Must be only tan, brown, white, or black without writing, initials, emblems, or logos of any kind except the school name.
+College gear exception applies (see College Gear section for more information).
 Students may not wear hoods in class.

 Pants/Shorts.
 Only trouser-style khaki pants/shorts.
 Sweatpants are not allowed.
 Trousers must be at least ankle length but not touching the ground.
 The trouser hem must not be frayed or ripped.
 It is not permissible to cut the leg seam.
 Shorts must reach the top of the knee in length.
 Pants/shorts must be worn at waist level and not at the hip.

 Shirts.
 Only collared shirts, preferably polo-style are to be worn.
 The only approved logo or name is the school name.
+College gear exception applies (see College Gear section for more information).
 Shirts must be tucked in at all times during school hours.
 When both hands are raised, the shirt must be long enough to remain tucked.
 All undershirts must be only tan, brown, white, or black, and must be worn under the shirt.

 Skirts/Skorts.
 Skirts/skorts must be khaki style, an appropriately fitted size, and fall just above the student’s kneecaps.